Table of contents

 In addition to physical causes, like blood loss, some inherited conditions and specific genetic mutations lead to various forms of anemia.

-Mutations in the TMPRSS6 gene are associated with a type of the condition called refractory iron deficiency anemia (IRIDA).
+Experts have associated mutations in the TMPRSS6 gene with a type of the condition called refractory iron deficiency anemia (IRIDA).
 This gene encodes a protein that helps regulate iron levels in the body.
 Gene mutations cause this protein to malfunction and thus cause a shortage of iron in the bloodstream.

 There are specific forms of the condition that are hereditary, or passed from parent to child.
 Family history and genetic testing can help assess you or your child’s risk of developing one of these conditions.
-Congenital pernicious anemia is a rare form of the condition in which the body is unable to make intrinsic factor, a protein needed for vitamin B12 production.
+Congenital pernicious anemia is a rare form of genetic anemia in which the body is unable to make intrinsic factor, a protein needed for vitamin B12 production.
 Fanconi anemia occurs when the bone marrow does not produce enough new blood cells.
+Bone marrow is the soft, spongy tissue found in most bones.
 Patients with this condition are also at higher risks of infections and certain types of leukemia.

-Hereditary spherocytosis is characterized by red blood cells that are sphere-shaped and unusually fragile.
+Experts characterize hereditary spherocytosis as red blood cells that are sphere-shaped and unusually fragile.
 Because they cannot travel to other parts of the body easily, they are usually destroyed in the spleen without delivering oxygen to other organs.
 Finally, thrombotic thrombocytopenic purpura occurs when a faulty blood-clotting enzyme prevents a normal amount of platelets from circulating.
 Poor blood clotting can result in excessive bleeding, which ultimately leads to anemia.
-This condition can also be acquired later in life.
+Patients can acquire this condition later in life.

 HBB: People with a genetic mutation in this gene have sickle cell anemia.
 The mutation causes hemoglobin to form incorrectly, which leads to red blood cells that form in a crescent shape.
 The symptoms can be severe and even lead to heart attack and stroke.